cuervoshi/yadio-sdk/README.md

 ## Features

-- Fetch exchange rates with any base currency
+- Fetch exchange rates using any base currency
-- Convert amounts between any two currencies
+- Convert amounts between any two currencies using cached data
-- View historical and comparison data
+- View historical, market and comparison data
-- Use an in-memory converter that caches rates from USD for efficient, offline-friendly conversions
+- Use an in-memory converter with smart refresh logic

 ---